Skip to main content

 Any examples in this article are for illustrative purposes only and any similarity to actual individuals, entities, places or situations is unintentional and purely coincidental.
 This material is not intended to establish any standards of care or to serve as legal advice appropriate for any particular factual situations.
 Please remember that only the relevant insurance policy can provide the actual terms, coverages, amounts, conditions and exclusions for an insured.

-Interested in non-profit coverage?
+Interested in Non-profit management liability coverage?